 Coming to Curtin means you get to choose from a great range of course options, plus join in with the many events happening across our campuses.
 You will be studying in your chosen area of interest, whilst getting the opportunity to make new friends and have fun.

 Sure, there’s no uniform and you won’t be attending as many classes, but there’s more to it than that.
 There are plenty of differences between school and university!

 If you think of your high school as a community, think of university as a city.
-At 115 hectares, the Bentley campus is the largest of the four public universities in Western Australia and is attended by more than 25,000 students – that’s nearly as many people as Bunbury!
+At 115 hectares, the Perth campus is the largest of the four public universities in Western Australia and is attended by more than 25,000 students – that’s nearly as many people as Bunbury!

 Study what interests you

 University education is the first step in taking control of your own learning.
 Unlike high school, where you study certain subjects because they’re compulsory, at uni you can choose a course that suits your interests and abilities.

 At high school, the teacher is responsible for the way you study a subject, whereas at university, you are responsible for identifying the best way to study and complete your assignments.
 A common saying is that lecturers are experts in their field who ‘teach their subject, not their students’.